Welcome to PayPal!

 Some of our fees may be subject to applicable taxes, levies, duties or similar governmental assessments, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction (collectively, “taxes”) and, unless expressly noted, our fees are exclusive of applicable taxes.
 It is your responsibility to determine what, if any, taxes apply to the payments you make or receive, and it is solely your responsibility to assess, collect, report and remit the correct taxes to the appropriate authority.
 PayPal is not responsible for determining whether any taxes apply to your transaction, or for calculating, collecting, reporting or remitting taxes arising from any transaction.

 You must publish customer service information with clear instructions on how your customers can contact you.
-Such instructions must include at least: (1) one active customer service email address or active customer service URL to file tickets for assistance, and (2) at least one active customer service telephone number.
+Such instructions must include at least: (1) one active customer service email address or active customer service URL to file tickets for assistance, and/or (2) one active customer service telephone number.
 Such information must be readily accessible for review by your customers.

 You must publish a refunds and returns policy.

 PayPal reviews certain potentially high-risk transactions.
 If PayPal determines, in its sole discretion, that a transaction is high-risk, we place a hold on the payment and provide notice to you to delay shipping of the item.
 PayPal will conduct a review and either complete or cancel the payment.
 If the payment is completed, PayPal will provide notice to you to ship the item.
 Otherwise, PayPal will cancel the payment and the funds will be returned to the buyer, unless we are legally required to take other action.
-All payments that complete this payment review will be eligible for PayPal Seller Protection coverage if they meet the PayPal Seller Protection requirements.
+All payments that complete this payment review will be eligible for PayPal's Seller Protection program if they meet PayPal's Seller Protection program requirements.
 We will notify you by email and/or through your PayPal account.

 If you accept PayPal payments at your physical store, you must communicate the total amount of the transaction to the customer before it takes place.
 You may charge your customer’s account only for transactions that they have authorized.
 You must also provide customers with a physical receipt if they request one.
 You agree that any transaction that you make shall have an accurate and true description of the goods and services being purchased.